pdmelo/4W6-Winter-2025/Notes/Week7/mongodb.md

 ###  📄NoSQL
 - By contrast, a **NoSQL** database is **non-relational**.
 Data is stored in "unstructured", non-tabular form.
 For instance, they might be stored in data structures called **documents**.
 A document can be highly detailed while containing a range of different types of information in different formats.
-This lets various types of information be organized side-by-side
+This lets various types of information be organized side-by-side.

+- **Entity Relationships (ERs)** are established through embedded documents and references between collections, rather than traditional relational database tables and foreign keys.
+You can use tools like [Dataedo](https://dataedo.com/tutorials/how-to-create-er-diagram-for-mongodb) to visualize these relationships

   - A NoSQL database is often used when large quantities of complex and diverse data need to be organized, and/or when data changes frequently.
 They are also useful for developing applications where the data needs change quickly.
   - Unstructured data = not arranged according to a pre-set model or schema.